bit-team/doc/mainwindow.rst

 Statusbar
 +++++++++

 Show current status.
-While a snapshot is running this will show a progressbar combined with current speed, already transfered data and the last message from ``rsync``.
+While a snapshot is running this will show a progress-bar combined with current speed, already transfered data and the last message from ``rsync``.